 Europe 2020 Strategy has been introduced to address various shortcomings of the EU growth model and to create the conditions for a different type of growth that should be ‘smarter, sustainable and inclusive’.
 For AGE, as other social NGO, the key objective is to challenge in the current national reforms the overwhelming focus on economic objectives.
 When proposing solutions to exit from the crisis, most national governments fail to support the ‘inclusive growth’.

 Looking in practice, the delivery of Europe 2020 relies on the new governance structures and processes.
-At the heart of these is the European Semester – annual cycle of macro-economic, budgetary and structural policy coordination.
-Through this process, the Commission evaluates whether and to what extent the commitments undertaken by the Member States allow the EU to meet the five headline targets defined in the Europe 2020 Strategy.
+At the heart of these is the European Semester, an annual coordination process, in which the European Commission evaluates whether and to what extent the commitments undertaken by the Member States allow the EU to meet the five headline targets defined in the Europe 2020 Strategy.

 - Europe 2020 Strategy – including flagship initiatives and headline targets relating to ageing: employment, fight against poverty, digital agenda and industry innovation on active and healthy ageing)